weaveworks/weaveworks-backstage/CONTRIBUTING.md

 # Dev tips

+## `./dev` mode

+You can start up the plugin UI with mock data to easily test UI variations:

+`cd plugins/backstage-plugin-flux`
+`yarn start`

 ## Add a new card

 - Under `Components`, create a new folder following the structure of the other cards: